Learn / Guides / GA glossary (A-Z)

 Exits record the number of times site visitors leave a particular page on your site—in turn, calculating that page’s exit rate gives you the meaning behind its exit numbers.
-A page’s exit rate indicates how often visitors exit from it after visiting any number of pages on the site; as a percentage, exit rate is calculated as the number of exits / number of pageviews for a particular page.
+A page’s exit rate indicates how often visitors exit from it after visiting any number of pages on your site.
+As a percentage, exit rate is calculated as the number of exits / number of pageviews.

 For example: a visitor lands on the homepage of an ecommerce site, navigates to a category page, then to a product page, and leaves.
 That’s considered an exit on the product page (i.e. the last page they visited).
 The overall exit rate for the product page is then calculated as the total number of exits / number of pageviews the product page received.

-Monitoring exits helps you understand the performance of specific pages and/or page groups on your site: when you understand which page(s) people are exiting the most, and at the highest percentage (i.e. the exit rate), then you know which pages might need improving.
+Monitoring exits helps you understand the performance of specific webpages and/or page groups on your site.
+When you understand which page(s) people exit from the most, and at the highest percentage (i.e. the exit rate), then you know which pages might need improving.

 Obviously, people eventually have to leave a website, so the context of where and when this happens is important.
 For an ecommerce website, a high exit rate on a thank-you page isn’t something to worry about, because people have completed their action successfully and there’s little left for them to do but leave.

-As metrics, exits and exit rate report on the action of a visitor leaving a page.
+As metrics, exits and exit rates report on the action of a visitor leaving a page.
 Two other important metrics measured in GA, bounces and bounce rates, also report on people leaving—but only in a specific scenario.
 Let’s examine the different metrics exit rates vs. bounce rates measure.

 First, a reminder: exits are recorded when people leave a page.
 The page’s exit rate indicates how often visitors exited from it after visiting any number of other pages on the site in the same session.